dimitri-nicolo/calico/_includes/v2.5/load-docker.md

 {% include {{page.version}}/cnx-cred-sed.md yaml=include.yaml %}

 {% if include.yaml == "calicoq" %}
-1. The manifest will need to be modified if you are using {{site.prodname}} federation and need to mount in secrets to access the remote cluster datastores.
+1. The manifest will need to be modified if you are using {{site.tseeprodname}} federation and need to mount in secrets to access the remote cluster datastores.
 Follow the instructions in the manifest to enable this feature.
 {% endif %}